vdhamer/Photo-Club-Hub-HTML/.github/README.md

 ## Static sites and Ignite

-This app runs on MacOS because it generates a local directory with a few files and a few subdirectories (CSS, Javascript, image assets).
+This app runs on MacOS and generates a local directory with a few files and subdirectories (CSS, Javascript, image assets).
-These are then copied over to a club's existing server via e.g. FTP or possibly a Wordpress plug-in.
+These are then copied over to a club's existing server via e.g. FTP.
-Technically the files simply need to be hosted on an HTTP server.
+Technically the files simply need to be hosted on an HTTP server such as a site running WordPress.

-The data being displayed on the individual HTML sites may get updated say 10 times per year.
+The data being displayed on the individual HTML sites can get updated say 10 times per year.
 Because the update frequency is relatively low, and because the owners of the data are assumed to have limited "computer" expertise, it is best to generate _static_ web sites.
-This limits the technical hasstle to uploading a file to a directory and associated username/password.
+This limits the hasstle to uploading a file to a directory and associated username/password.
-This should be easier and more robust than having a backend that dynamically generates a site on demand.
+This should be easier and more robust than having custom server software that generates web pages on demand.

 **Ignite** allows us to create a tool in pure Swift that generates the content of the static website without having to code HTML/CSS/Javascript.